luapower/luajit/luajit.md

  dirs first.

 The solutions for the first two problems are platform-specific and are described below.
-As for the third problem, you can use `package.exedir` To get the location of the _running script_, as opposed to that of the executable, use [glue.bin].
+As for the third problem, you can use `package.exedir`.

+> To get the location of the _running script_, as opposed to that of the executable, use [glue.bin].
 To add more paths to package.path and package.cpath at runtime, use [glue.luapath] and [glue.cpath] respectively.

-NOTE: If you choose to use a LuaJIT binary of your own that doesn't have `package.exepath`, you can extract the exe's path from `arg[-1]` or use the more reliable [fs.exedir] if you can have [fs] as a dependency.
+> If you choose to use a LuaJIT binary of your own that doesn't have `package.exedir`, you can extract the exe's path from `arg[-n]` or use the more reliable [fs.exedir] if you can have [fs] as a dependency.

 ### Finding Lua modules